onetoweb/monday/docs/column_value.rst

             'relative_link'
         ], [

-            // arguments for selecting boards
+            // arguments for selecting a board
             'ids' => 123456789,
         ], [